abatilo/gke-tpu-env-injector/README.md

 helm upgrade --install gke-tpu-env-injector oci://ghcr.io/abatilo/gke-tpu-env-injector --set cert-manager.enabled=true
 ```

-Setting `cert-manager.enabled=true` will request the required TLS certificates
+Setting `cert-manager.enabled=true` will both create certificate authority for
+self signed certificates as well as request the required TLS certificates from
-from `cert-manager` and mount them for `gke-tpu-env-injector` to be able to
+`cert-manager` and mount them for `gke-tpu-env-injector` to be able to receive
-receive encrypted webhooks from the Kubernetes control plane.
+encrypted webhooks from the Kubernetes control plane.

 ## Configuration